 The Challenges: Market acceptance, influencing customers for a mind change, waste scarcity.

-The Benefits: Innovation opportunities: new products and innovative business model, competitive advantage through efficiency and cost savings.
+The Benefits: Innovation opportunities: new products and innovative business models, competitive advantage through efficiency, and cost savings.

 About the company/ Background